 7. Time Traveler

-This is a great option for exercising imagination and divergent thinking.
+This online team building game is a great option for exercising imagination and divergent thinking.
 Team members video chat and take turns describing an era, historical period or social movement they’d most love to visit if time travel were possible.
 From the Renaissance to the Stone Age, from pirates to Shakespearean performers, anything and anyone goes.
 Bonus points for anyone willing to act out their chosen time-travel period or character.

 8. Pitch Me